Jacobsbaai

 Jacobsbaai is a settlement in West Coast District Municipality in the Western Cape province of South Africa.

 Jacobsbaai was founded as a small town on the farmland registered as 109 Jacobsbaai.
 The name is said to have come from the Frenchman Jacques Titius.
 He was a colonial trader in the West Coast.
 Tietiesbaai is also named after him, and Jacobsbaai has a street called Titius.
-Another explanation for the name is that the English king entrusted the piece of land to a local known as ‘Jacob'.
+Another explanation for the name is that the English king entrusted the piece of land to a local known as ‘Jacob', a chief of the Gonneman Hottentots.